arkency/posts/posts/2017-09-15-rails-components-neither-engines-nor-gems.md

 newsletter: :arkency_form
 ---

-# Rails components — neither engines nor gems

 There has been a very interesting discussion today on [\#ruby-rails-ddd slack channel](https://arkency.dpdcart.com/cart/view?product_id=154898&method_id=165682#/).
 The topic circulated around bounded contexts and introducing certain component artifacts to enclose them.

 <!-- more -->

-There are various approaches to achieve such separation —  Rails Engines and [CBRA](http://shageman.github.io/cbra.info/) were mentioned among them.
+There are various approaches to achieve such separation —  Rails Engines and [CBRA](http://shageman.github.io/cbra.info/) were listed among them.
 It was however the mention of "unbuilt gems" that reminded me of something.

 ## Gem as a code boundary